thinkcompute/thinkcompute.github.io/think_and_compute/04-programming-languages.md

     ...
 ```

-The condition specified in the `if` statement shown in {numref}`py-function-def` allows one to check if a certain string is contained in another one using the command “in”.
+The condition specified in the `if` statement shown in {numref}`py-function-def` allows one to check if a certain string is contained in another one using the command "in".
 In particular, `<string1> in <string2>` would be true if the *<string2>* contains *<string1>*.
 As anticipated in the previous chapters, a *[string](https://en.wikipedia.org/wiki/String_(computer_science))* is a particular type of value composed of a sequence of characters and defined by using quotes.
 For instance, `"Peroni"`, `"Osborne"`, and ​`"Peroni, S., Osborne, F., Di Iorio, A., Nuzzolese, A. G., Poggi, F., Vitali, F., Motta, E. (2017).
 Research Articles in Simplified HTML: a Web-first format for HTML-based scholarly articles.
 PeerJ Computer Science 3: e132. e2513.
 DOI: https://doi.org/10.7717/peerj-cs.132"` are all strings.

 Note that *<string1>* and *<string2>* are just placeholders for strings: we can use either strings, e.g. `"Peroni"` in `"Peroni beer"`, or variables referring to strings, as shown in {numref}`py-function-def`.
 A [variable](https://en.wikipedia.org/wiki/Variable_(computer_science)) is a symbolic name that contains some information referred to as a value (e.g. first_word).
 For instance, any input value is, in fact, a particular kind of variable.
 As defined previously, all the input parameters of the algorithm are expected to refer to strings.